kohuala/ml-project-group35/README.md

 * First Step: We used SVM to train the model
 * Second Step: We used connected region method to extract and segment the LP
-* Third Step: We used the trained model to recognize the character
+* Third Step: We used the trained model to recognize characters
-* Fourth Step: We registered or delisted the LP into a csv file.
+* Fourth Step: We registered or delisted the estimated LP into a csv file

 ## Evaluation